-Aridity, high temperatures and significant inter-annual variability of almost all climatic elements are predominant characteristics of Tajikistan’s climate.
+Aridity, extreme temperatures, and significant intra-annual and regional variability are predominant characteristics of Tajikistan’s climate.
 Variability is driven by Tajikistan’s position at the intersection of atmospheric circulations from the tropics to the southeast and Siberia to the north.
 Annual mean temperatures vary from 17°C in the south to -6°C in the lower Pamirs.
-Maximum temperatures are observed in July and minimum in January.
-In the East Pamir, the minimum temperature reaches -63°C, whereas in the south, maximum surface air temperature can exceed 47°C. The annual precipitation in the lowland, hot deserts of northern Tajikistan, and cold mountain deserts of east Pamir averages from 70 to 160 mm, whereas in central Tajikistan precipitation can exceed 1,800 mm per year.
+Maximum temperatures are typically observed in July and minimum in January.
+In East Pamir, minimum temperatures below -50°C have been recorded, whereas in the south, maximum surface air temperature can exceed 40°C. The annual precipitation in lowland, hot deserts of northern Tajikistan, and cold mountain deserts of east Pamir averages from 70 millimeters (mm) to 160 mm, whereas in central Tajikistan precipitation can exceed 1,800 mm per year.
 The nation receives negligible precipitation during the months of July, August, and September, contributing to frequent droughts.